-- Activity: Go up the Buda Castle Hill Funiclar you either go up the tram for rough ($6 CAD) or you can walk up as well.
-The Tram would be a super fun experience but we walked because we didn’t want to wait in the line and we were feeling cheap #realtalk
+- Buda Castle Hill Funiclar you either go up the tram for rough ($6 CAD) or you can walk up as well.

-- Activity: Fisherman’s Bastion, if you go closer to sunset or in the evening, it’s actually FREE!
-But it’s completely worth paying for cause the view and pictures you can get are spectacular.
+- Fisherman’s Bastion, if you go closer to sunset or in the evening, it’s actually FREE!

-- Activity: Grab Ice Cream or a hot chocolate and walk the Chain Bridge – don’t forget a sweater cause although it hot during the day, it was quite breezy at night!
+- Walk over the Chain Bridge but don’t forget a sweater cause although its hot during the day, it was quite breezy at night!

 Day Two: Pest – Eat Your Heart Out

-- Activity: St. Stephen’s Basilica – to go up cost something ridiculous like 600 HUF, which is $3 CAD and it was the best 3 dollars we spent because the views were amazing.
+- St. Stephen’s Basilica – it was the best 3 dollars we spent because the views were amazing.

-- Activity: Central Market Hall, but your souvenir here they have it all!
+- Central Market Hall, buy your souvenirs here because they have it all!

-- Activity: The Opera House, if you can go for a show, its a must-do at the price point!
+- The Opera House, if you can go for a show, its a must-do at the price point!

-- Walk along the River and see the Shoes on Danube & Hungarian Parliment
+- Walk along the River and see the Shoes on Danube & Hungarian Parliament Buildings

 Day Three: Explore, Relax & Play

-- Activity: Citadella for Sunset – this is a hike up, it didn’t take that long but pack some cold drinks and stay hydrated.
-We ended up staying up here for so long, the view was breathtaking and you could see all of Budapest and then some, it was spectacular.
+- Go to the Citadella for Sunset – this is a hike up, it didn’t take that long but pack some cold drinks and stay hydrated.
+The view was breathtaking and you could see all of Budapest and then some, it was spectacular.

 Honestly not that much.
 Budapest was really pretty and really cheap.
 I think I ended up spending something around $75 cad a day for EVERYTHING, accommodations, food, drinks, attractions, transportation, everything.
-Budapest was incredibly reasonable price, most of the attractions were free if not just a few dollars and I even found myself splurging on treats and drinks throughout the day because I could.
+Budapest was incredibly cheap with most of the attractions were free if not just a few dollars.
+I found myself splurging on treats and drinks throughout the day because I could.

 Extra Budapest Travel Tips

-- Take the Trams, they are so cool and a total #throwback
+- Take the Trams, they are so cool.

-- English was okay, it’s all we spoke and we were okay
+- English is okay, it’s all we spoke and we were okay.

 - Go into the old building and hotels, they are incredible on the inside